SanGraphic/Windows-10/README.md

-## Windows 10 Tweaks &amp; Adjustments for less system usage & bloatware
+## Windows 10 Tweaks &amp; Adjustments for less system usage & bloatware & Better Gaming Performance.

 ### Use at Your own Risk
 Make sure that you have a System Restore Point.